szabgab/perlmaven.com/sites/en/pages/perl-editor.md

 ## Padre, the Perl IDE

-In July 2008 I started to write an <b>IDE for Perl in Perl</b>.
+In July 2008 I started to write an **IDE for Perl in Perl**.
 I called it Padre - Perl Application Development and Refactoring Environment or [Padre, the Perl IDE](http://padre.perlide.org/).

 Many people joined the project.
 For some time it was distributed by the major Linux distributions and it could also be installed from CPAN.
 See the [download](http://padre.perlide.org/download.html) page for details.
 Unfortunately development has stopped at the end of 2013.
 I'd only recommend it if you would actually like to improve Padre itself.